 - 3.4.1 Detailed strategies have been developed that cover specific projects and the need for capital investment, including in roads, rail, ferries and aircraft.
 The RTS also includes proposals for active travel, travel information and planning, bus services, community transport and innovative ideas around reducing carbon emissions and maximising the visitor potential to the region. - 3.4.2 Each of the detailed strategies, projects and frameworks has been developed drawing on the RTS objectives, and utilising the inputs of the HITRANS Board and stakeholders and through preparing the Main Issues Report (MIR).
 The MIR consultation asked respondents to detail what the key policies and proposals they thought HITRANS and partners should focus efforts upon and why.
 Overall, the strategies, projects and frameworks have been developed through an objective-led and open approach, and they have been evaluated and developed in keeping with the early stages of Scottish Transport Appraisal Guidance (STAG).
-Progress over the life of the RTS will see the detailed strategies developed and delivered, initially progressing through the STAG approach to refine initiatives and assist in evaluating priorities where these are not already committed. - 3.4.3 The detailed strategies are grouped under the four headings of: - Committed Projects. - The Economy. - Communities, Participation and Integration. - Low Carbon and High Activity
+Progress over the life of the RTS will see the detailed strategies developed and delivered, initially progressing through the STAG approach to refine initiatives and assist in evaluating priorities where these are not already committed. - 3.4.3 As part of the development of the detailed strategies the principle of island-proofing has been applied, ensuring that this strategy for the Highlands and recognises this important aspect of the Islands (Scotland) Act 2018 and each intervention takes full account of this dimension for our island communities.
+Much of what is highlighted for the region in volume terms will most significantly focus on the most populous areas of the region.
+However, and critically, these aspects will also improve connectivity to the islands, and between our islands and their key economic and trade centres in mainland Scotland. - 3.4.4 Furthermore, this island-proofing approach will help ensure that we have identified interventions which seek to realise the Scottish Government's stated purpose "to focus government and public services on creating a more successful country, with opportunities for all of Scotland to flourish, through increasing sustainable economic growth".
+It is key that this approach has been utilised throughout the strategy development, so for example the strategy objectives were framed to be congruous with the island authority (as well as mainland authority and mainland with islands authorities) Community Plans and Single Outcome Agreements.